Magicalburritos/Shoptestapp/readme.md

 ## challanges

 some of the limitations used when making this app where time i work a full time job and at the time of making am enrolled in the full stack developer progrom provided by Uncc. this will be the second time using react native so learning all the new types of things i can do with this language is amazing and felt great. the last limitation was not haveing a mac at the time and only being able to use one for aout 7 hours from a friend so having one day to learn and build was stressfull but also fulfilling.

+## things i learned

+while building this i was able to learn alot of the language for React such as how nice it is to keep the styles at the top to be reused throught the screen wich is really cool. the nicest thing was lerning hooks and how they function and allow the need to not have a class and how its a function that lets you hook into the state and allow the whole file to load. over all this was a fun project!

 ## download